-7. Disciplinary action, such as suspension or expulsion, as permitted by law discrimination (such as discriminatory harassment, intimidation, or bullying), that the district does not tolerate it, and how to respect and respond to it.
+7. Disciplinary action, such as suspension or expulsion, as permitted by law

 When an employee is found to have committed retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), the district shall take appropriate disciplinary action, up to and including dismissal, in accordance with applicable law and collective bargaining agreement.